 - Don’t repeat other parts of your application.
-Your GPA, test scores, and most activities will be covered sufficiently in your basic application.
+Your GPA, test scores, and most activities are covered sufficiently in the rest of your application.

 - Don’t be negative.
 You want the admission committee to see you as an enthusiastic addition to their program, not a grouch.

 - Don’t write about controversial topics.
 You don’t want to risk offending the admission committee.
-And they rarely make good personal statement essays anyway.
+And touchy subjects rarely make good personal statement essays anyway.

 - Don’t go for gimmicks.
 Even though you want to stand out, a gimmicky essay isn’t the way to do it.
 (For example, submitting a song instead of a personal statement…when you’re not studying music.)

-- Don’t stuff your essay with “smart-sounding” words, and don’t use flowery language either.
+- Don’t stuff your essay with big “smart” words, and don’t use flowery language either.
 Use clear language to tell a compelling story.